Automotive industry in the Czech Republic: Post communism and modern history

 Leading to Volkswagen acquisition of Škoda Auto was development of the Skoda Favorit, produced in 1987, before the fall of communism, which had high development costs and pushed company into debt relief.
-Investment was sought out by the Czechoslovakian government.
+Investment was sought out by the Czechoslovak government.
 Volkswagen acquired a 30 percent stake in Škoda Auto in exchange for investment.
 VW poured millions into modernizing Škoda's production lines, and technology.

 Tatra passenger car production was terminated in 1997 and in 2001 the Czech government sold Tatra to SDC International (in cooperation with Terex).

 Toyota Peugeot Citroën Automobile arrives in city of Kolín, and begins to produce cars in 2005.
 Toyota marks investment into this project at an overall €1.3 billion and includes the research, development, and business start up costs into this figure.
 This was a 50:50 joint venture between Peugeot Société Anonyme (PSA Group), a currently defunct French automotive manufacturer, and Toyota, a Japanese automotive manufacturer.

 Peugeot branded cars were previously produced in the Czech Republic from 2005 to 2021 at Toyota Peugeot Citroën Automobile (TPCA) in Kolin.
 In 2021, Toyota obtained full ownership and renamed it to Toyota Motor Manufacturing Czech Republic (TMMCZ).

-Hyundai Motor Manufacturing Czech (HMMC) arrives in city of Nošovice on July 7, 2006, becoming the first Hyundai manufacturing plant established in Europe.
+Hyundai Motor Manufacturing Czech (HMMC) arrives in city of Nošovice on 7 July 2006, becoming the first Hyundai manufacturing plant established in Europe.
 This CZK 34.4 billion investment was also the largest foreign direct investment the Czech Republic had seen so far at the time, and was facilitated by state company CzechInvest.